kamilburda/gimp-export-layers/dev/sections/Customizing-Export.md

 **Use file extensions in layer names**

-If a layer has a recognized file extension, use that file extension instead of the file extension in the "File extension" text entry.
+If a layer has a recognized file extension, use that file extension instead of the file extension in the `File extension` text entry.

 **Use layer size**